gardenofegan/northdearbornpantry-hugo/site/content/about/_index.md

 <!--EndFragment-->

-Prior to 2005, Ann and Leroy Jeffries operated the Pantry out of their home on North Dearborn Rd.
-This was a personal Christ centered mission as well as a function of being a Logan, Township Trustee.
+Prior to 2005, Ann and Leroy Jeffries operated the pantry out of their home on North Dearborn Rd.
+This was a personal Christ centered mission as well as a function of Ann being a Logan, Township Trustee.

-By 2005, the Pantry had outgrown the Jeffries' home and an affiliation of local churches took over operations and the Pantry was moved into it's present home.
+By 2005, the pantry had outgrown the Jeffries' home and an affiliation of local churches took over operations and the pantry was moved into it's present home.

 A Board was formed in 2006 to explore incorporation, which was achieved in March of 2007.
 The newly formed North Dearborn Pantry, Inc. purchased the building in November of 2007.